Rockz1152/blackndsky/browsers/chrome.md

 Privacy

-- Settings > Privacy and Security > Permissions
+- Settings > Privacy and Security > Site Settings > Permissions
   - Location > `Don't allow sites to see your location`
   - Notifications > `Don't allow sites to send notifications`
 - Settings > Privacy and Security > Third-party cookies